Melanesian mythology: Origin of the sun and moon

 In all of these myths the sun and moon seem to be regarded as inanimate objects.
 Another group of tales, however, considers them to be living beings.
-One such version is given by one of the tribes of the Massim district of southern Papua New Guinea.
-One day a woman was watching her garden close to the ocean, and, seeing a great fish sporting in the surf, walked out into the water and played with the fish.
-The woman's leg, against which the fish had rubbed, began to swell and became painful until at last she made a cut in the swelling, when out popped an infant.
-The boy, who was named Dudugera, was taken to the beach by his mother, whereupon the great fish came, seized him in his mouth, and carried him far away to the east.
+One such version is given by one of the tribes of the Massim district of southern Papua New Guinea: A woman was walking at an ocean reef and playing with a fish, when the fish rubbed against her leg, which began to swell and become painful.
+The woman cut the swelling spot, when out popped an infant boy named Dudugera, who was later seized by the fish.
 Before he left, Dudugera warned his mother and relatives to take refuge under a great rock, for soon, he said, he would climb into a pandanus-tree and go into the sky as the sun and destroy everything with his heat.
-As he warned, almost everything was destroyed except for his mother and her relatives who had taken his advice.
-To prevent their total annihilation his mother took a lime-calabash, and climbing up a hill near which the sun rose, cast the lime into his face as he came up, which caused the sun to shut his eyes and decrease the amount of heat.
+As he foretold, almost everything was destroyed except for his mother and her relatives who had taken his advice.
+To prevent their total annihilation, the mother took a lime-calabash and cast the lime into his face as he came up, causing the sun to shut his eyes and decrease the amount of heat.

-A main characteristic of Melanesian origin mythology is the concept that the day existed first without night, until night was discovered or brought to humankind.
-In the Banks Islands, the deity Qat had formed many things, but had not created the night.
-He heard that in the country of Vava (the Torres Islands) there was night, so he went there to meet i Qong (“Night”), and bought night from him.
-Qat returned to his island of Vanua Lava with the night, a rooster and a stone of obsidian.
-He then told his brothers to lie down and shut their eyes, and to not be afraid.
+A main characteristic of Melanesian origin mythology is the concept that the day existed first without night, until the night was discovered or brought to humankind.
+In the Banks Islands, the deity Qat did not create the night.
+He heard that in the country of Vava (the Torres Islands) there was night, so he went there to meet i Qong ("Night"), and bought night from him.
+Qat returned to his island of Vanua Lava with the night, a rooster, and a stone of obsidian.
+He then told his brothers to lie down and shut their eyes.
 They all lay down and quickly fell asleep, while the sky became dark.
 After a while, Qat took out the rooster, and had it sing to wake up his brothers.
 At the same time, he took his obsidian stone and slit the dark sky apart: this was the first morning.